Poppy Seed

 Poppy seeds are perhaps most known for laying on top of pastries.
 Who doesn’t love a good lemon poppy seed muffin?
 From bagels and breads to strudels and cakes, baked goods are their wheelhouse.
 But they can do more than that.

 Toss them over salads and roasted veggies.
-Sprinkle them overly freshly cut fruits like oranges, grapefruit, berries, and kiwi.
+Sprinkle them over freshly cut fruits like oranges, grapefruit, berries, and kiwi a textural contrast and visual appeal.
 Grind and blend them into creamy dips and sauces.
-Poppy seeds can also be pressed to extract their oil, which is then used in dressings or as a finishing oil to drizzle over cold dishes.
+They can also be pressed to extract their oil, which is then used in dressings or as a finishing oil to drizzle over cold dishes.